 In this work, runaway electron generation in ASDEX Upgrade massive gas injection experiments was investigated by means of 1.5D transport simulations performed with the coupled codes \texttt{ASTRA-STRAHL}.
 The suitability of this approach for the study of electron runaway in ASDEX Upgrade has recently been demonstrated by \citet{Linder20}.
 For this study, the toolkit chosen has been extended by a model from \citet{Smith08} describing the hot-tail population during the thermal collapse of the plasma.

 Applied in simulations of argon injection in ASDEX Upgrade discharge \#33108, primary runaway generation mechanisms are calculated to both produce only a small seed population of comparable magnitude, being in total around 3~kA of fast electrons.
 Whereas electron runaway due to the Dreicer mechanism occurs as a result of the inward contracting Ohmic current predominantly in the vicinity of the $q=2$ surface at $\rho \sim 0.7$ prior to thermal collapse, hot-tail runaway is encountered primarily in the central plasma during the thermal quench as the post-collapse hot-tail population is exponentially sensitive to the pre-disruption temperature, $n_{\rm hot}(t_{\rm fin}) \propto \exp\left( -1/T_{\rm e,0} \right)$.
 At the end of the disruption, a runaway current of 331~kA is obtained in the simulations, the vast majority generated by the avalanche mechanism.
 A similar impact of runaway generation mechanisms has also been observed in kinetic simulations with the full-$f$ solver \texttt{CODE} \citep{Insulander20}.
-Given the dominance of the avalanche mechanism, the exact strength of the runaway seed populations is of secondary importance, generating similar post-disruption runaway currents also when neglecting one of the primary generation mechanisms.
+In the simulations presented in this work, similar post-disruption runaway electron currents are generated when neglecting one of the primary generation mechanisms.
 Thus, avalanche multiplication plays a significant role for the formation of a post-disruption runaway current in ASDEX Upgrade.